Community Association Spotlights

 After

-4. The Community's common area property is an Audubon At Home certified wildlife habitat.
-Once we installed the Audubon At Home Wildlife habitat signs, I heard from a few property owners wanting to get one of their own since it is such a beautiful sign!
+4. The Community's common area property is a Northern Virginia Bird Alliance Wildlife Sanctuary (formerly Audubon-at-Home) certified wildlife habitat.
+Once we installed the signs, I heard from a few property owners wanting to get one of their own since it is such a beautiful sign!

 5. Goals of our projects have been to install low-maintenance, multi-purpose mulched planting beds that will serve to buffer noise, act as a privacy screen/transitional screening between our town home community and the apartment complex next door and the busy streets on the boundary of our neighborhood, absorb stormwater, filter stormwater from areas heavily used by pets, and more important these mulched planting beds establish natural biological corridors connecting to the adjacent parkland extending habitat for our native wildlife.

-6. We have received a grant from the Northern Virginia Soil and Water Conservation District in 2017 to transform additional areas from turf grass to these multi-purpose mulched planting bed filling these with a diversity of native shrubs, grasses and herbaceous perennials.
+6. We received a grant from the Northern Virginia Soil and Water Conservation District in 2017 to transform additional areas from turf grass to multi-purpose mulched planting beds, filling these with a diversity of native shrubs, grasses and herbaceous perennials.

 7. One of the greatest challenges we have in my community is that Landscaping Contractors are interested in cutting grass only.
 They have no knowledge of native plants.
 We have had many native plants simply pulled out of the ground because the landscapers thought they were weeds (weeds to them are native plants with tasty seeds to birds and wildlife).
 Maple leaf viburnum is an example of this.
 They thought (I guess) it was an Eastern Red Maple seedling....so they pulled it out.
 Then I planted an Eastern Red Maple Seedling, put a fence around it so they would know it was intentional, and they pulled it out anyway.
 Working with Landscaping contractors is challenging and requires constant vigilance.
 We have structured our community's common area landscaping to make it easy for the landscapers to stay out of the mulched planting beds.
 And I give them detailed instructions about where to work and where not to work.